annarlieb/StrandedInSpaceProject/ReadMe.txt

 Project 2 Milestone 3: Creative Game
 Fall 2022

+Run Launcher.java to play the game.
+I created this game was for an assignment.
+The instructions for this assignment can be found in P2_SSG.pdf

 THEME: Space!
 You are an astronaut and unfortunately, your tether broke while fixing your spaceship
     so you have to make it back to your spaceship.